riyaz1212/riyaz1212/README.md

 - 👋 Hi, I’m @riyaz1212
-- 👀 I’m interested in Coding.
+- 👀 I'm a software developer with experience in web development and machine learning.
+I enjoy coding and always strive to learn new things and improve my skills.
 - 🌱 I’m currently learning AI.
 - 💞️ I’m looking to collaborate on FullstackJava.
-- 📫 How to reach me ...
+- 📫 riyaz.tesla@gmail.com

 <!---
 riyaz1212/riyaz1212 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.